aashish22bansal/aashish22bansal/README.md

 ## Publications

 1. Skin Cancer Detection using Transfer Learning and Ensemble Modelling
+2. Lung Nodule Detection based on Machine Learning and Deep Learning - An Analysis
-2. [In Progress] Network Intrusion Detection System using Machine learning and Deep Learning Techniques
+3. [In Progress] Network Intrusion Detection System using Machine learning and Deep Learning Techniques

 ## 📘 My open source projects